akkadotnet/akka.net/docs/community/community-standups.md

 # Akka.NET Community Stand-ups

-Akka.NET Community Standups are a once-a-month meeting that happens on the second Wednesday of each month and is live-streamed via [Petabridge’s YouTube channel](https://www.youtube.com/c/PetabridgeAcademy).
+Akka.NET Community Stand-ups are a once-a-month meeting that happens on the second Wednesday of each month and is live-streamed via [Petabridge’s YouTube channel](https://www.youtube.com/c/PetabridgeAcademy).

 > [!TIP]
 > [Click here to subscribe for future Akka.NET Community Stand-up notifications on YouTube](https://www.youtube.com/c/PetabridgeAcademy?sub_confirmation=1)

-## Structure of Each Standup
+## Structure of Each Stand-up

-1. **Recap of most recent Akka.NET releases (10 min)** - we should talk about the work that was performed since the last standup, its impact on end-users, and what we learned in the course of performing that work.
+1. **Recap of most recent Akka.NET releases (10 min)** - we should talk about the work that was performed since the last stand-up, its impact on end-users, and what we learned in the course of performing that work.
 2. **Plans for future work (10 min)** - what are we working on next, why, and why should users care?
 3. **Opportunities to contribute (5 min)** - what help would we like from the Akka.NET end-user community?
 4. **Show and Tell (20 min)** - give members of the Akka.NET team and community opportunities to showcase their work built on top of Akka.NET.